JP3tri3/webhook_io/Readme.md

 # how to run:
 - navigate to directory in terminal
-- use command 'flask run' to run application
+- use command 'python app.py' to run application